sfluor/synacor/notes.md

 `P5` 6067 -> 6056 -> 6059 -> 6061 -> 6065 -> 6027 -> 6030 -> 6034

 `P6`: 6067 -> 6067 -> 6056 -> 6059 -> 6061 -> 6065

+`P0` seems to happen only one time at the very beginning then we have `P1`

 After `P1` there is always `P1` or `P2`